-- A person licensed by a board of nursing as a registered nurse and - A person who has completed a program approved by the state for the preparation of nurse-practitioners.
+- Licensed by a board of nursing as a RN; and - Has completed a program approved by the state for the preparation of nurse-practitioners.

 Occupational therapy: Services that improve the patient's ability to perform tasks required for independent functioning when the function has been temporarily lost and can be restored.